 Brad Bannon, a Democrat strategist, agreed: “The GOP candidate with the best chance to beat the President is [currently] not running for President.”
 But Bannon made this observation: “The GOP political establishment is still looking for a candidate like Christie to stop Perry.
 And Perry’s splash in the polls shows that the Republicans are still looking around, so the race is fluid.
 There is still an opening, but the door is closing.”

-As of early September, many New Jersey towns were still flooded, with businesses, schools and vital infrastructure severely compromised.
+As of early September, Many New Jersey towns were still flooded, with businesses, schools and vital infrastructure severely compromised.
 As floodwaters finally began to recede in some places and homeowners began to pick up the pieces of their waterlogged lives, Christie maintained a formidable public presence.
-While touring the stricken town of Lincoln Park, for example, he chastised the federal government for not providing needed aid to the disaster victims in his state – never mind budget cuts.
+While touring the stricken town of Lincoln Park, he chastised the federal government for not providing needed aid to the disaster victims in his state – never mind budget cuts.

 Christie was responding to the demand from House Majority Leader Eric Cantor (R-Va.) that any relief offered to victims of the hurricane be offset by spending cuts in other parts of the budget.
 “Nobody was asking about offsetting budget cuts in Joplin,” Christie said, referring to Joplin, Missouri, hard-hit by a tornado this past May.
 “And I don’t want to hear about the fact that offsetting budget cuts have to come first, before New Jersey citizens are taken care of.”